vmikk/seqhasher/README.md

-# Rechimizer
+# SeqHasher

 ## Overview
-Rechimizer is a command-line tool designed to calculate a SHA1 hash for each sequence in a FASTA file and add it to a sequence header.
+`seqhasher` is a command-line tool designed to calculate a hash (digest or fingerprint) for each sequence in a FASTA file and add it to a sequence header.

 ## Usage